MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdk-release-notes.md

 # Windows Driver Kits Release Notes

-The following are features and bug fix in Windows 11 24H2 WDK update
+The following are features and bug fix in Windows 11 24H2 WDK update.

 ## Version 10.0.26100.2161